 Does my cat need to be on medication for life?

-● You should never keep an animal on medications for life if you can avoid it.
-Off and on, once in a while, that’s okay.
-By medications, Dr. Anthony does not mean home care products like chlorhexidine that virtually have no side effects.
+- You should never keep an animal on medications for life if you can avoid it.
+Off and on, occasionally, that is okay.
+By medications, Dr. Anthony does not mean home care products like chlorhexidine or 1-TDC that virtually have no side effects.
 He refers to pain medications that have the potential for lots of side effects.
 He would only recommend administering pain medications during flare-ups for a few days at a time.

 My cat has increased water intake after teeth extractions and dental prophylaxis.
 Blood work is normal.
 Why?

-● If there was damage to the kidneys during a tooth extraction or dental prophylaxis procedure, that could be why a cat has increased water intake.
+- If there was damage to the kidneys during a tooth extraction or dental prophylaxis procedure, that could be why a cat has increased water intake.
 Intravenous fluids are given normally before and after a surgery depending on the procedure to support the kidneys.
-If blood work was still normal, the blood work may only be done with the white blood cells or the liver.
+If blood work was still normal, the blood work may only have been done with the white blood cells or the liver.
 Make sure that the kidneys were evaluated.
-If they were, and it’s still normal, do another blood test to make sure the kidneys were not affected.
-What could have happened is this animal could have had normal blood values, but the kidneys were damaged and were compensating.
+If they were, and it is still normal, do another blood test to make sure the kidneys were not affected.
+What may have happened is this animal could have had normal blood values, but the kidneys were damaged and were compensating.
 The procedure put the animal over the edge where the kidneys are not compensating as much, so it could have early kidney disease.
 This is where blood tests are warranted.

 I am a foster with a cat rescue and one of our cats has stomatitis.
 Can the pain from this condition cause her to be aggressive at times?

-● If you’re sick and really miserable, you don’t want people harassing you.
+- If you are sick and miserable, you do not want people harassing you.
 With this condition, cats are not happy and want to be left alone, meaning they can be aggressive.
-If it’s just once in a while, it can be behavioral.
+If it is just occasionally, it can be behavioral.
 If the cat is always aggressive, something else is probably going on as well.
-As a custodian, you sometimes have to push the limits a bit in order to take care of your cat.
-Be careful that you don’t get hurt at the same time.
+As a custodian, you sometimes must push the limits a bit to take care of your cat.
+Be careful that you do not get hurt at the same time.

-● If a cat has mild gingivitis, it is usually periodontal disease in origin.
+- If a cat has mild gingivitis, it is usually periodontal disease in origin.
 Home care is all that is required.
 Once the caudal aspect is inflamed and ulcerated, that is stomatitis.
-Gingivitis could develop into stomatitis, but that won’t necessarily happen.
+Gingivitis could develop into stomatitis, but that will not necessarily happen.
 Look at the Veterinary Oral Health Council’s list of approved products for home care management.

-● In certain areas of the world, bartonella (a bacteria) can cause gingivitis and possibly stomatitis in cats.
+- In certain areas of the world, bartonella (a bacteria) can cause gingivitis and possibly stomatitis in cats.
 Dr. Anthony has not experienced this in his own practice though.
 He has tested for it, but he has not seen it.
-It’s a regional factor.
+It is a regional factor.

-● If an animal’s immune system is compromised, you should not be vaccinating an animal that already has a disease.
-If the animal is sickly through fighting off a previously existing infection, a vaccine won’t be as effective.
+- If an animal’s immune system is compromised, you should not be vaccinating an animal that already has a disease.
+If the animal is sickly through fighting off a previously existing infection, a vaccine will not be as effective.
 Wait until the animal is healthier.
 If an animal’s disease like stomatitis is under control, then the immune system is controlling it, meaning they should be healthy enough to process a vaccine, too.
-He’s not an immunologist, so he is not the best person suited to address questions of this nature.

-● If one cat has stomatitis and calicivirus in a rescue, well, it already has the virus.
-But for the other cats who don’t have the virus yet, they should be vaccinated against it to prevent it from spreading and spurring on stomatitis.
-If they don’t get proper immunizations or oral home care, they could develop stomatitis down the road.
+- If one cat has stomatitis and calicivirus in a rescue it already has the virus.
+But for the other cats who do not have the virus yet, they should be vaccinated against it to prevent it from spreading and spurring on stomatitis.
+If they do not get proper immunizations or oral home care, they could develop stomatitis down the road.

-o In terms of commercial products, a number are very good, including Hills, Purina, Medical, and more.
-With this particular condition, the food needs to be softer.
-You can give the cats dry food, but you need to water it down so it’s easier for the animal to eat it without pain in chewing.
+- In terms of commercial products, a number are particularly good, including Hills, Purina, Medical, and more.
+With this condition, the food needs to be softer.
+You can give the cats dry food, but you need to water it down, so it is easier for the animal to eat it without pain in chewing.